pleonex/tinke/README.md

 To run the program you must have installed **[.NET Framework 4.5](https://www.microsoft.com/es-es/download/details.aspx?id=30653)** or **[mono](http://www.mono-project.com/download)**.
 In the case of *mono* on *Linux*, make sure you have installed the package **mono-locale-extras** too.
 For Mac, you need *mono* and *pkg-config* installed and configured, you'll use *mono32* to exec Tinke.

 Thread at GBAtemp.net: http://gbatemp.net/topic/303529-tinke-072/

-**Tinke is discontinued and not longer supported.
-Will provide a new solution in the long term.**

 # Features